The Resistor Cube

 Written by YouPhysics

-We are very interested in being well informed about the scientific and technological environment, we usually publish short videos about physics on Youtube.
+We are very interested in being well informed about the scientific and technological environment.